verdaccio/verdaccio/website/translated_docs/zh-CN/reverse-proxy.md

 title: "逆向代理服务器设置"
 ---

 Using a reverse proxy is a common practice.
 The following configurations are the most recommended and used ones.
+Using a reverse proxy is a common practice.
+The following configurations are the most recommended and used ones.
 The following configurations are the most recommended and used ones.

 # Apache